 All member organizations engage in different psychosocial support to their respective members and users.
 They also engage in combating discrimination and attitudes, working for the rights of PLHIV and raise awareness about PLHIV in society.
 The HIV-Nordic Board aims to develop and retain the education and knowledge of its members to grow stronger in supporting the network based in the member organizations.

-HIV-Nordic has participated actively in the World Aids Conferences in Toronto (2009), Mexico City (2010), Vienna (2011), with a booth at the Global Village.
-HIV-Nordic was also present at the World AIDS Conference in Washington 2012, in Melbourne 2014 and latest AIDS2016 in Durban.
+HIV-Nordic has both hosted and participated in a range of conferences and meetings.
+We actively took part in the World Aids Conferences in Toronto (2009), Mexico City (2010), Vienna (2011), with a booth at the Global Village.
+HIV-Nordic was also present at the World AIDS Conference in Washington 2012, in Melbourne 2014 and AIDS2016 in Durban.
 HIV-Nordic have members in EU HIV/AIDS Civil Society Forum.

-The last year HIV-Nordic has also worked towards the Baltic region, and are open for collaboration with any organization in the region working with PLHIV in any capacity .
+HIV-Nordic also has a history working in the Baltic region, and are open for collaboration with any organization in the region working with PLHIV in any capacity.
 HIV-Nordic can offer support in building opinion, influencing and lobbying towards government or other authorities and sharing best practices.